-I joined the Faculty of Arts and Sciences Research Computing group at Harvard University in 2011 where I am currently a Research Scientist.
+I joined the Faculty of Arts and Sciences Research Computing group at Harvard University in 2011 where I am currently a Research Computing Facilitator and Computational Scientist.
 From 2008 to 2011 I was a joint SciDAC Fellow at San Diego State University and Lawrence Livermore National Laboratory (LLNL) with the Universal Nuclear Energy Density Functional (UNEDF) project, and from 2006 to 2008 I was a Postdoctoral Fellow at Texas A&M University-Commerce.

 I received a PhD in Theoretical Nuclear Physics from University of Idaho in 2006, with a dissertation focused on effective interactions in neutron-rich matter and neutron stars.
 I also received a MS in Space Plasma Physics from University of Texas at El Paso (UTEP) in 2003, and a BS/MS in Laser Physics from Sofia University in 1997.